McGarveyA/markdowns/dummy_coding.md

 ```

-A new dataframe can now be made which includes the dummy coded variables.
+A new data frame can now be made which includes the dummy coded variables.
 ###